-15.003 Macroeconomics III
+15.003 Macroeconomics 3 S1 L2T2

-Commerce/Applied Science/Science Prerequisite: 15.042.
+Commerce/Arts/Applied Science/Sciences prerequisite: 15.042 or 15.052.
+Co-requisite: 15.412.

 Macroeconomic theory and policy including an introduction to the theory of economic policy, the structure and dynamic characteristics of macro-models, recent developments in monetary theory and policy, theories of inflation and policy in a dynamic setting.